Detecting Multiple Structural Breaks in Systems of Linear Regression Equations with Integrated and Stationary Regressors: Methodology

 and

 \end{theorem}

 \begin{remark} When $m_0$ is known, we can show that the breakpoints are estimated with the same convergence rate (Lemma \ref{lemma:5} in the Mathematical Appendix).
 Setting $\gamma_T = \log T/T$ and $\lambda_T = O(\log T / (T \log \log T))$, the convergence rate is identical to the one found by \cite{ChanYauZhang2014}, assuming Gaussian white noise errors.
-Hence, it is also faster than the rate found in \cite{Schweikert2021} for cointegrating regressions without scaling the regressors.
-Finally, \cite{SafikhaniShojaie2020} show that the rate could be as low as $(\log \log T \log q)/T$ for high-dimensional piecewise stationary VAR processes, where $q$ denotes the number of variables in the VAR system and $q > T$. \end{remark}
+Note that the tuning parameter can be set differently than in Theorem \ref{th:1} as the consistency in prediction error is not important for the proof.
+For the optimal convergence rate, the tuning parameter must be set conforming to a rate that has a higher order than the one in Theorem \ref{th:1} and thus penalizes the coefficient changes more strongly.
+Finally, \cite{SafikhaniShojaie2020} show that the rate could be as low as $(\log \log T \log q)/T$ for high-dimensional piecewise stationary VAR processes with Gaussian white noise error terms, where $q$ denotes the number of variables in the VAR system and $q > T$. \end{remark}

 \begin{remark} The second part of Theorem \ref{th:2} implies that the Hausdorff distance from the set of estimated breakpoints to the true breakpoints diverges slower than the sample size.
-Consequently, the Hausdorff distance of the relative location to their true location of the breakpoints converges to zero at rate $\log T / T$.
-The optimal rate for estimators of break fractions in regression models is $1/T$ \citep{Bai1997, Bai2000}.
+Consequently, the Hausdorff distance of the relative location to their true location of the breakpoints converges to zero at rate $\log T / T$ and therefore is only slightly above the optimal rate $1/T$ for estimators of break fractions in regression models \citep{Bai1997, Bai2000}.
 This provides us with a consistency result for the estimated break fractions in the first step and gives us justification to consider multiple structural breaks at once, since the Hausdorff distance evaluates the joint location of all breakpoints. \end{remark}